-Using these function you can filter out the video you want to sort to folder and simply drag them to where you want the file.
-Every file that has been sorted will disapear fom the list, when the list is empty you are done.
+Using these function you can filter out the video you want to sort to a folder and simply drag them to where you want the file.
+Every file that has been sorted will disappear from the list, and when the list is empty you are done.

 Archiving video files

 When you have video files that you no longer access frequently you might want to archive them to a secondary storage device.
 This might be common, for example, when you have completed a video project.
 The archive function is available from the Archive menu.
 The archiving function copies or moves video files to new devices or a new root folder while automatically tagging and updating the catalog.

 What if you move files from outside the program for some reason?
 There are two common cases when this happens, either you simply moved or renamed videos from windows explorer or you have mounted an external storage device to another drive letter than when you originally added the file to your catalog.
 Let’s start with the easy case, a USB drive got a different drive letter than before, F: instead of G:.
 In Preferences, under the “Video player” tab you have two settings.
 “For each video in this folder”, this is the path you want to remap, in our example, you would enter G: here.
 In the field called “Also try playing from here” you enter F:\.
 This setting will not change the actual catalog but every time the program fails to open a file starting with the G: path it will try from the F: path as well.
 Since this setting is in Preferences it will be saved across program runs.
 If you want to change the path stored in your catalog, say files have been moved on a device or you have renamed a folder, you fix this with the Repair tool under File / Repair.
 This tool will scan your entire video catalog and check that every video file has a valid path.
 Then you can point to another location and let the Repair tool search for them and automatically fix the paths.
 Of course if only one file has been moved, the above is kind of overkill, simply select the video in the catalog view and enter the new path in the video details window.